BEST (& Worst) Things to Do in Oaxaca for Food, Culture & History Lovers

 Cactus

 One of the hardest places to get into in Oaxaca is the Botanical Gardens (Jardin Etnobotanico de Oaxaca).
 But it is so worth it even if you’re not into plants and flowers.
 I’m not in general.
-But I adored this place, probably because the gardens are full of many varieties of cactus and there is something about these plants that fascinates me.
+But I adored this place, probably because the gardens are full of cactus varieties, and something about these plants fascinates me.

 Why is it so hard to get into?